dougeby/IntuneDocs/intune/apps-add-office365.md

 	- **Logo**: The Office 365 logo is displayed with the app when users browse the company portal.
 3. Select **OK**.

+## Configure app suite

+If you selected the **Configuration designer** option under the **Setting format** dropdown box, you'll see the **Configure App Suite** option in the **Add app** blade.
+Select the Office apps that you want to assign to devices.

+1. In the **Add App** pane, select **Configure App Suite**.
+2. In the **Configure App Suite** pane, select the standard Office apps that you want to assign to devices.
+    Additionally, you can install apps for the Microsoft Project Online desktop client and Microsoft Visio Pro for Office 365, if you own licenses for them.
+3. Select **OK**.

-## Configure app settings
+## Configure app suite settings

+If you selected the **Configuration designer** option under the **Setting format** dropdown box, you'll see the **App Suite Settings** option in the **Add app** blade.
 In this step, configure installation options for the app suite.
 The settings apply to all apps that you added to the suite.

 1. In the **Add App** pane, select **App Suite Settings**.
 2. In the **App Suite Settings** pane, do the following: